return42/sphkerneldoc/linux_src_doc/drivers/base/core_c.rst

         the pointer to the struct device to be moved

     :param struct device \*new_parent:
-        the new parent of the device (can by NULL)
+        the new parent of the device (can be NULL)

     :param enum dpm_order dpm_order:
         how to reorder the dpm_list